Department of Philosophy

 68 First-Year Seminar: Moral Life (3).
 This course will explore the meaning of basic moral concepts as they are understood in philosophy, science, and art.

 75 First-Year Seminar: Evil (3).
 What is evil?
-Who—if anyone—is responsible for it?
+Who, if anyone, is responsible for it?
 How different are evil people from the rest of us?
 How should we respond to them?
+The course will explore the nature of evil through philosophy, nonfiction, fiction, and film.

 76 First-Year Seminar: Is Free Will an Illusion?
 (3).
 This course will examine whether our belief in freedom of action is compatible with the modern picture of ourselves.